Grind (song): Music video

 The music video for "Grind" was released in November 1995.

 It was directed by Rocky Schenck, who had previously directed the "We Die Young", "Them Bones", and "What the Hell Have I" music videos for the band.
 The video was shot at Hollywood National Studios from October 8 to 21, 1995.
 It is a live-action video with animated sequences featuring the band underground of an old building where a three-legged dog is.
 The dog in the video is not the same dog on the cover of Alice in Chains' self-titled album, and contrary to false information spread on the internet, it did not belong to Jerry Cantrell either.
 It was a different dog named Sunshine that was hired just for the video, according to Cantrell.
 The old man in the video was played by actor Richard Stretchberry.

 The video received heavy rotation on MTV in late 1995 and early 1996, and it is available on the home video releases The Nona Tapes (1995) and Music Bank: The Videos (1999).

-Appearances in other media

-The song was released as downloadable content for the Rock Band video game series on January 12, 2010.

-Cover versions

-It was later covered by alternative metal band Hurt at the Layne Staley Tribute 2008.